Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Juni 2025 16.29.45 UTC
+- WIB: Jumat, 20 Juni 2025 17.32.00 UTC
-- WITA: Jumat, 20 Juni 2025 17.29.45 UTC
+- WITA: Jumat, 20 Juni 2025 18.32.00 UTC
-- WIT: Jumat, 20 Juni 2025 18.29.45 UTC
+- WIT: Jumat, 20 Juni 2025 19.32.00 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success